Today’s article is about Firewalls. We are going to discuss what is a firewall, how it works and do you need one?

 Maybe I should use sensors, burglar alarms, CCTV cameras and strong windows and doors of course.

-But wait…I have think of something better, I am going to hire 15 professional commandos to secure my house.
+But wait…I have something better, I am going to hire 15 professional commandos to secure my house.

 I divided them into three teams: